-Unable to deal with their problems, people may isolate themselves or strain their relationships with friends, family, and other people in their support network.
+Unable to deal with their problems, people may isolate themselves or experience relationship difficulties with their friends, family members, and other people in their support network.
 Isolation is one of the warning signs of co-occurring disorders.

 Traumatic events in the past

-Traumatic past events such as sexual assaults, accidents, or witnessing death may make people more vulnerable to mental health disorders.
-They also have a high risk of abusing and becoming addicted to alcohol and drugs because they may use such substances to cope with their trauma.
+Traumatic past events such as experiencing sexual assaults or accidents or witnessing deaths may make people more vulnerable to mental health disorders.
+People may also have a high risk of abusing and becoming addicted to alcohol and drugs if they are using such substances to cope with their trauma.

 A mental health disorder background in the family

 If there is a history of mental illness in your loved one’s family, there is also a chance that he or she might be suffering from a mental disorder.
-It is thus a good idea seek out dual diagnosis treatment when dealing with addiction problems.
+It is thus a good idea to find dual diagnosis treatment to deal with addiction and mental health concerns.

 Types of drug addiction treatment offered at rehab centers differ from one client to another and one center to another.
 Treatments are even more varied for co-occurring disorders.

-It is important to participate in the intake process before a dual diagnosis treatment programs.
-Simply speaking, it is an interview process that aims to make sure that you or your loved one is fit for a rehab facility.
-Likewise, it also gives you and your loved one a chance to decide fully whether the facility is the right choice.
+It is important to participate in the intake process before a dual diagnosis treatment program can begin.
+Simply speaking, intake is an interview process that aims to make sure that you or your loved one is fit to attend a rehab facility.
+It also gives you or your loved one a chance to decide whether a specific facility is the right choice.

 As stated, dual diagnosis treatment centers aim to treat both mental health and substance use disorder.
-Therefore, before treatment can start, rehab centers conduct mental evaluation to detect and identify mental illnesses and disorders.
+Therefore, before treatment can start, rehab centers conduct mental evaluations to detect and identify mental illnesses and disorders.

-These facilities do not actually treat mental disorders and illnesses.
-Instead, they usually recommend psychiatrists who can offer clients proper treatment once their addiction disorders have been treated.
+If facilities do not treat mental disorders and illnesses, they may recommend psychiatrists and therapists who can offer clients proper treatment once their addiction disorders have been treated.

 During the course of addiction treatment, dual diagnosis rehab centers teach clients and their loved ones how mental disorders affect their addictions.
 This knowledge gives clients a better chance of overcoming their addictions fully.